adithyanraj03/Fertilizer-Prediction-ML-Model/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for more information.
+See the <a href="https://github.com/adithyanraj03/Fertilizer-Prediction-ML-Model/blob/main/LICENSE">`LICENSE`<a> file for more information.

 ## Acknowledgements